 The Provost's Undergraduate Research Scholarship (PURS) program provides undergraduate students with the opportunity to participate in a semester-long research project under the direction of a UH faculty mentor.
 Recipients will receive a $1,000 scholarship to conduct a one-semester research project with their faculty mentor.
 All full-time UH faculty members are eligible to participate as faculty sponsors.

-Please note that Spring 2021 PURS applicants must include a remote contingency plan as part of their application in the event that COVID-19 restrictions limit their access to campus and/or labs.
+Please note that all PURS applicants must include a remote contingency plan as part of their application in the event that COVID-19 restrictions limit their access to campus and/or labs.
 Remote plans should include a communication plan with the faculty mentor, a proposed timeline and end-product, and discuss how the project may be adjusted if necessary.